aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 The [Blue/Green Deployment](https://docs.aws.amazon.com/whitepapers/latest/blue-green-deployments/introduction.html) technique enables organizations to release applications by seamlessly shifting traffic between two identical environments running different versions of the application.
 This strategy effectively mitigates common risks associated with software deployment, such as downtime and limited rollback capability.

-The AWS JDBC Driver leverages the Blue/Green Deployment approach by intelligently managing traffic distribution between blue and green nodes, minimizing the impact of stale DNS data and connectivity disruptions on user applications.
+The AWS Advanced JDBC Wrapper leverages the Blue/Green Deployment approach by intelligently managing traffic distribution between blue and green nodes, minimizing the impact of stale DNS data and connectivity disruptions on user applications.

 ## Prerequisites
 > [!WARNING]\